GuestAUser/MiniDeflate/README.md

 ## License

 This software is provided "as is", without warranty of any kind.
-Free to use for educational and commercial purposes.
+Free to use for educational and commercial purposes, but a shout-out or reference to me (GuestAUser) as the original creator is much appreciated!